XiZhang0107/XiZhang0107/README.md

    environment.set('musicxmlPath', 'C:/Program Files/MuseScore 4/bin/MuseScore4.exe')
 5. Running the GUI for the first time can take longer because it involves the startup of the project

-## (See the README in the project for how individual emotion recognition works)
+## (See the README in the project for how individual emotion recognition works.
+It's in another branch)